kirillsmirnov1/unity-utils/Runtime/UnityUtils/Variables/Readme.md

 ### Arrays usage

 There is also `XArrayVariable<T>` for arrays of data.
-It can be accessed as any other array.
+It can be accessed like any other array.

 ```
 [SerializeField] private IntArrayVariable levelUpXp;